Here are three ways to extract text from a PDF File in Python:

 Extracting images from PDF

-The standout benefit of the pymupdf library is that you can extract an image from a PDF if the PDF contains single or multiple images.
-You can pluck the images and save them in your current project folder.
+The standout benefit of the pymupdf library is that it allows you to extract an image from a PDF, whether the PDF contains a single image or multiple images.

 Here is the screenshot of the “image_based.pdf” file that contains images:

-The above PDF file contains 8 images and we will extract all of them and save them in the current working directory using the code below:
+The above PDF file contains 8 images, and we will extract all of them and save them in the current working directory using the code below:

 Output